cs1302uga/cs1302-tutorials/uml/uml.md

 Below is a list of popular UML software programs. **You are not required to have access to one for this course.** While many of these programs do require a paid license, you are encouraged to seek out a free community edition or a free/reduced-price student license before making any purchases.
-If you find a tool that's not in the list, then please share it on Piazza!
+If you find a tool that's not on the list, then please share it on Piazza!

 * [Astah UML](https://astah.net/products/astah-uml/)
 * [Diagrams.net](https://www.diagrams.net/)